 '''

 def package(self):

 If you have the framework folder built in your build_folder:

 self.copy("MyFramework.framework/", symlinks=True)

 Or build the destination folder:

 tools.mkdir("MyFramework.framework/Headers")

-(continues on next page)

 '''

 '''

 self.copy(".h", dst="MyFramework.framework/Headers")

 ...

 '''

 Declare the framework in the cpp_info object, the directory of the framework folder (self.package_folder) into the cpp_info.frameworkdirs and the framework name into the cpp_info.frameworks.